hapax/hapax.github.io/assets/teaching.md

 the mathematical world, is a joyless plod for most students.
 I know because that was my experience of high school maths.

-Let me give you a snapshot of the scrubland to show I'm not being bombastic.
+Let me give you a snapshot of the scrubland.
-The following exercises are taken from a popular Australian textbook for the most advanced maths class:
+Here are some exercises from a popular Australian textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist1.png"
     width="75%" />
-		    <figcaption><i>Dead shrubs in the scrubland.</i></figcaption>
+		    <figcaption><i>Dead shrubs.</i></figcaption>
 	</div>
 	</figure>

-These are repetitive, mindless, plug-and-chug problems, and students are forced to do hundreds of them.
-I don't know about you, but these problems fill me with a sort of existential horror.
+I don't know about you, but these problems fill me with existential horror.
 Why do I care about the derivative of $\sin^{-1}(5x/4)$?
 Let alone its second derivative?
+What is this for?
 Why am I doing any of this?
-Why am I here?
+Why am I even here?
 This is what I mean by the scrubland.
 It's an endless plain of withered, ankle-height shrubs.
-There are no landmarks, nothing for the eye to latch onto.
+There are no landmarks, nothing for the eye to latch onto, just endless, pointless drill.

+## Aesthetic landmarks

 Now, conventional wisdom states that students need to master basic skills, through drill, before they can go to do interesting things.
 Maybe there are some landmarks in the distance after all, once we get past the dead shrubs.
 What could they look like?

-## Aesthetic landmarks

 There are two directions we could go, which reflect the structure of mathematics itself.